LesFruitsDefendus/guides/docs/source/harvest-guide/supervise-harvest.md

 - You must be certain that the volunteers want to continue beyond the two hours scheduled.
 They should not feel obligated to stay!
 - You must be certain that you are welcome to stay longer than agreed time on the tree property – i.e., you must have permission from the tree owner to stay longer.

-It’s a good idea to announce the end of the pick in an encouraging manner, once you see that the rhythm is beginning to slow down (ex.: "Just so you know, we can pick for 10 more minutes and then we need to start packing up.").
+It's a good idea to announce the end of the pick in an encouraging manner, once you see that the rhythm is beginning to slow down (ex.: "Just so you know, we can pick for 10 more minutes and then we need to start packing up.").

 Once the fruit has been picked, ask a few volunteers to help weigh the fruit.
 Include the weight of freshly dropped fruit, but keep this fruit in a separate bag to avoid mixing it with the fruit picked from the branches.
 Once weighed, ask volunteers to help divide the fruit into three equal parts (excluding the freshly dropped fruit): one third for the beneficiary organization, one third for the tree owner, and one third for all of the volunteer pickers.
-Further divide the volunteer pickers’ share among all volunteers (including you, the pick-leader).
-Portions don’t have to be precisely equal, but please do try to be fair to everyone.
+Further divide the volunteer pickers' share among all volunteers (including you, the pick-leader).
+Portions don't have to be precisely equal, but please do try to be fair to everyone.

 Record the total weight and the weights of the divided portions of fruit on the post-harvest form found in the pick binder.
 You will use this to update the information in our Saskatoon database.